In December 2016, Kimmy Fasani won snowboarding's Rider of the Year award. Her career was riding high, and she felt great physically.

 Felix's contract with Nike was up in 2017.
 At the time, although she wasn't pregnant, Nike was offering her a 70% reduction from her previous contract.
 Already anxious as negotiations continued, Felix wanted protection for and throughout pregnancy and maternity leave, if and when she became pregnant in the future.
 But Felix said that Nike wouldn't guarantee that financial support.
 She did not re-sign with them.
 In November 2018, her daughter, Camryn, was born.

-"This has to change," Felix, who has resumed training for the upcoming season and is currently not signed with any sponsors, said.
+"This has to change," said Felix, who has resumed training for the upcoming season and is currently not signed with any sponsors.
+(Editor's note: On July 31, Felix announced she was signing a contract with apparel brand Athleta.)
 "I don't think you should have to make this big decision about your career.
 Most women in Olympic sports end up waiting a while to start a family.
 If there was more support, you wouldn't have to feel like you have to sacrifice everything to do that."

 Former 5,000-meter national champion Lauren Fleshman, who first signed with Nike in 2003, had a similar experience.
 "I never felt like motherhood and pro sports were congruent," Fleshman said.
 When she and her husband, professional triathlete Jesse Thomas, decided after 2012 to try for a family, Fleshman said she even pitched a women's apparel line concept to Nike, hoping to innovate and provide value when and if she became pregnant.
 Ultimately, though, the sports marketing department didn't want the concept, and Nike told her it would freeze her contract for a year if and when she took a maternity break.